 Learning Math Facts

 Another struggle common to kids with dyslexia (and dyscalculia) is memorizing math facts.
 We handle this in three ways:

 - Learn strategies.
-Programs like Math-It teach kids strategies for addition, and multiplication and then provide a game style way of practicing.
+Programs like Math-It (out of print but may be found on eBay) teach kids strategies for addition, and multiplication and then provide a game style way of practicing.